Configuring Remote Interpreter via Docker

-- Second, if we open the Run tool window, we'll see that the contents of the Console tab of the Run tool window is the same as the contents of the Log tab of the Docker tool window:
+- Second, if we open the Run tool window, we'll see that the Docker prefix corresponds to the container ID in the Properties tab of the Docker tool window:

 - And finally, we see the strange names of the containers - they are human-readable and generated by Docker itself.

-Let's summarize what has been done with the help of RubyMine:
+Let's summarize what has been done with the help of PyCharm:

 - We configured the remote interpreter.

-- We ran our Rails project in the Docker container.
+- We ran and debugged our script in the Docker containers.